 The CV section also gathers information regarding vaccination and booster shots ever received for COVID-19 for all members of the RU.
 CVVACCINE42 and CVVACCINE53 represent round-specific measures of ever having received the COVID-19 vaccination.
-Sample members who were reportedly ever vaccinated as of round 42 (CVVACINE42=1) were not asked in round 53 whether they were ever vaccinated and therefore had CVVACINE53 coded -1 (inapplicable).
+Sample members who were reportedly ever vaccinated as of Round 4/2 (CVVACINE42=1) had CVVACINE53 coded '1' (Ever vaccinated) even though they were not asked in Round 5/3 whether they were ever vaccinated.
 BOOSTERSHOT53 was collected only for Panel 23 Round 9, Panel 24 Round 7, Panel 25 Round 5, and Panel 26 Round 3, and it indicates whether the person had ever received a COVID-19 vaccine booster shot before the end of the reference period.

-2.5.8 Employment Variables (EMPST31-0FREMP53)
+2.5.9 Employment Variables (EMPST31-RTPLN53H)

 Employment questions were asked of all persons 16 years and older at the time of the interview.
-Employment variables consist of person-level indicators such as employment status and job-related variables such as hourly wage.
+Employment variables consist of person-level indicators such as employment status and jobrelated variables such as hourly wage.
 All job-specific variables refer to a person's current main job.
 The current main job, defined by the respondent, indicates the main source of employment.

-Historically, most employment variables pertain to the interview date for Rounds 1- 4, and to December 31 of the delivery year for Round 5 of a second year panel.
+Historically, most employment variables pertain to the interview date for Rounds 1-4, and to December 31 of the delivery year for Round 5 of a second year panel.
 In 2021, Employment variables have been constructed to reflect responses from additional panels.
 Panel 24 was fielded for a third year and includes responses from Round 5, Round 6, and Round 7 interviews.
 Panel 23 was fielded for a fourth year and includes responses from Round 7, Round 8, and Round 9 interviews.